gildir/CS321-2018F-002/chat.md

 ## 400) Say
 ## 401) Whisper
 ### Usage
 The whisper command is used to send another player a private message.
-There is only one way to send a whisper:
+There is only one way to invoke a whisper:
-WHISPER playerName message
+1. **WHISPER playerName message**

 For example.
 If p1 wants to whisper p2, p1 would use the WHISPER command as follows:

-WHISPER p2 What do you have in your inventory?
+**WHISPER p2 What do you have in your inventory?**

 On sucessfull command execution, p1 receives an onscreen message indicating the message was successfull sent.